Government response and recovery plan for FMD

 - how the New Zealand Government will manage a response and recovery effort.

-It is aimed at the highest levels of Government: Ministers, chief executives, senior officials, and other personnel involved in a response and recovery effort.
+It is for the highest levels of Government: Ministers, chief executives, senior officials, and other personnel involved in a response and recovery effort.

-Government agencies work together in a response to FMD
+Working with government agencies and other partners in a response to FMD

-If we ever have an outbreak of FMD, the plan requires a whole-of-government response.
+If we ever have an outbreak of FMD, the plan requires an all-of-government response.

-- Police and the Defence Force would help with on-the-ground operations such as controlling the movement of livestock.
+- Police and the New Zealand Defence Force would help with on-the-ground operations such as controlling the movement of livestock.

 - Regional councils would help to identify carcass disposal sites, and issue and monitor resource consents.

-- The Ministry of Foreign Affairs and Trade and MPI would negotiate the earliest possible resumption of international trade.
+- The Ministry of Foreign Affairs and Trade and MPI would negotiate the earliest possible resumption of international trade in animal products.

 - Treasury and the Reserve Bank would monitor and manage the effects on the New Zealand economy.

-- MPI, the Ministry of Social Development and the Ministry of Business, Innovation and Employment would help with business and infrastructure recovery, and provide support to rural communities.
+- MPI, the Ministry of Social Development, and the Ministry of Business, Innovation and Employment would help individual farmers, rural communities, and primary production businesses with welfare and recovery.

-Surveillance and reporting is vital to FMD readiness.
+Surveillance and reporting of suspicious clinical signs are vital to FMD readiness.
 MPI has a 24-hour hotline for people to report suspected exotic pests and diseases (such as FMD).
 The hotline makes reporting quick and easy and helps us to detect a disease outbreak as soon as possible.

 Network of vets to investigate reports